pablobd/ContinuousControl-D4PG/Report.md

 ## Improvements

-In the next release, we want to add prioritized learning to speed up training.
+In the next release, we plan to add the following improvements:
+* Batch normalization after each layer
+* Prioritized learning to speed up training